 Suzuki Swift price

-If you like the look of the Suzuki Swift or the Celerio, but don’t think it’s quite large enough for your needs, then perhaps the Baleno is more your style.
-This car is marketed as ‘when space meets style,’ incorporating many of Suzuki’s small car features, while giving you a bit more space in the backseat and boot.
+If you like the look of the Suzuki Swift but don’t think it’s quite large enough for your needs, then perhaps the Baleno is more your style.
+Marketed as something of a middle ground, the Baleno offers the small car feeling with additional storage space.

 Suzuki Baleno price